PuppyGamingDev/awesome-xrpl/readme.md

   interesting of them to top with retweets/likes.
 - [XRP Updates Bot](https://twitter.com/OdlBot) Tweets XRP ODL stats twice/day (8am/8pm ET), price action updates every 4hr (and when support/resistance met) and news as it happens.
 Created by [@xrpartisan](https://twitter.com/xrpartisan)

+# Discord Bots

+Discord Bots utilizing or providing features using the XRPL.

+- [SpaceWatch](https://spacewatch.app) The #1 solution for NFT & Token holder verification and role gating in Discord for XRP Ledger

 ## [CasinoCoin](#casino-coin-csc)

 - [CasinoCoin Alerts](https://twitter.com/CasinoCoinAlert) CasinoCoin (CSC) price swing alerts: movement of more than 10% within an hour, or more than 15% in a day.
 By [@ForexCadet](https://twitter.com/ForexCadet).